Use cases and usage guidelines

 Suitable use cases

-The Component Service is designed for the following key use cases:
+The Component Service is designed for the following specific use cases:

 • Creating structured design elements that editors can add to a content page.